aderaaij/ardennl-gatsby/content/posts/2019-02-10--blog-updates-typescript-and-hooks/index.md

 ### Configuration

 To update my Gatsby blog with TypeScript, I began by replacing my `eslint` config files, packages and scripts with `tslint` config files, packages and scripts.
 Nosing around the Gatsby starters using TypeScript I found the packages and config files that I need and cobbled this setup together.
+After I had everything configured I found out that [TypeScript is going full-in on ESlint](https://eslint.org/blog/2019/01/future-typescript-eslint) and that I just had to change my setup.
+Ah well, this keeps me off the streets.

-After changing all my components to `.tsx` extensions and normal JS files to `.ts` extensions it was time to go error-hunting!
+After changing all my components to `.tsx` extensions and normal JS files to `.ts` extensions it was time to get rid of those red squiggly lines in VSCode!

 ### Creating type definitions

+One of the first things I noticed were all the `impicit any` errors on the props I was passing.
+As you might know, Gatsby works with GraphQL and neatly passes your GraphQL queries as props in your components (If this sounds like magic, it's because it is.
+Seriously, go check out Gatsby).

+Since the GraphQL schema language is typed, automating the creation of typescript definitions from a GQL schema seemed like a logical step to me.
+Luckily, people smarter than me had already taken this step.
+With the package `grao`

+Since GraphQL is typed itself, automating the creation of TypeScript definitions from a GraphQL schema seemed like a logical step that someone smarter than me a

 ### Creating type modules for packages without types